MichalPaszkiewicz/inknote/README.md

 - Change note duration of notes to be added.
 - Delete notes
 - Corrected calculation of allowed bar length
-- Displays red warning corner on bars that have too many notes.
+- Displays red warning corner on bars that have wrong amount of notes.

 Update 4/12/2014
 ------------------